 Use the unit calculator to find out how many units are in a particular drink, or to check how much you're drinking.

-If you feel worried and want more advice you can speak to your GP or midwife.
+If you feel worried and would like more advice you can speak to your midwife throughout your pregnancy and up to 28 days after the birth of your baby.

 In Norfolk, Change Grow Live (CGL), an alcohol and drug behaviour change service can support you to make positive change.